Currently in development:

 a play on a tarmac, in the sky, and on the brink of descent

 Bonnie’s Last Flight will take off in Feb 2019 at New York Theatre Workshop’s Next Door series in a production directed by Annie Tippe.

 Bonnie’s Last Flight was developed at SPACE on Ryder Farm, through a New George’s Audrey Residency, an LMCC Process Grant and through BRIC’s Residency program.

 ON A CLEAR DAY I CAN SEE TO ELBA

 a play about love

-Poetic, personal, and chock full of puns, On a Clear Day I Can See to Elba takes on the solipsism of love, the maddening aspects of intimacy, and the curious nature of self-hood within a relationship.
+On a Clear Day I Can See to Elba takes on the solipsism of love, the maddening aspects of intimacy, and the curious nature of self-hood within a relationship.
 Lambrusco, Queen, and geraniums populate the ongoings in Bent’s two-hander.
 ELBA ultimately asks: What is the nature of self-actualization within a couple?

+Reading with the Atlantic Theatre’s Amplified Series in Oct 2017.
 Performed at the New Ohio’s 2016 ICE Factory Festival.
 Developed at SPACE on Ryder Farm and Casa Zia Lina.

 written by Eliza Bent